 - ➤ Continue to perform an annual evaluation of secondary career-technical programs.
-This practice will identify ongoing opportunities for improvement, facilitate planning, and highlight strengths. - ➤ Explore the possibility of combining the evaluation of secondary programs by the Ohio Department of Education with the evaluation of adult programs by the Ohio Board of Regents. - ➤ Continue to expand the OCSS leadership's level of collaboration with the Buckeye United School District (Ohio Department of Youth Services) educational leadership to facilitate mutual improvement and modernization efforts for career-technical programs. - ➤ Continue to perform an annual review of the ODR&C career-technical program policy 57-EDU-12 and other related education policies in cooperation with OCSS district leadership.
+This practice will identify ongoing opportunities for improvement, facilitate planning, and highlight strengths. - ➤ Continue to expand the OCSS leadership's level of collaboration with the Buckeye United School District (Ohio Department of Youth Services) educational leadership to facilitate mutual improvement and modernization efforts for career-technical programs. - ➤ Continue to perform an annual review of the ODR&C career-technical program policy 57-EDU-12 (ODR&C policies are available at www.drc.ohio.gov) and other related education policies in cooperation with OCSS district leadership.
 Recommend any appropriate changes.
 Be sure teachers and administrators are properly trained in methods of submitting their input into policy revisions.